paulvha/airquality/README.md

 ### version 1.0.1 / March 2019
  * Added base-option to GetAqi()
  * number cosmetic changes

+### version 1.0.2 / March 2019
+ * Added support for ESP8266-thing from Sparkfun (https://www.sparkfun.com/products/13231)
+ * MAKE SURE TO READ the remark about reset in the sketch and document
+ * some cosmetic changes

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)